 I’ve noticed something in my life, the better I understand a subject, the less complicated it becomes.
 I’ve recognized this when I would teach new subjects, and when I would get “advice” from other people.

 I realize now, though I didn’t then, that my friend wasn’t trying to be rude, or snobbish.
 He just didn’t know how to explain ASP.
 He didn’t have the fundamentals down, it was confusing to him, so he figured that it would be confusing to everyone.
-(As a side note: I understand that he has since become an efficient ASP programmer, and is running his own company as such).
+(As a side note: I understand that he has since become an efficient ASP programmer and is running his own company as such).

-Ultimately everything should be broken down in to it’s most basic parts.
+Ultimately everything should be broken down into its most basic parts.
 If you find that a task is getting too complicated.
-Break it down in to more (easier to comprehend) tasks.
+Break it down into more (easier to comprehend) tasks.
 Keep doing that until you can fully grasp what you’re doing.
-You know that you’re at a good understanding level when you can explain it, straight forward, to some one who asks “how does that work” – with out replying… “well, it”s complicated”
+You know that you’re at a good understanding level when you can explain it, straight forward, to someone who asks “how does that work” – without replying… “well, it’s complicated”

 Caleb,Thank you for you wonderful insight.
 I often find myself making things overcomplicated and getting stressed out thinking about how to accomplish even the most basic things.
 Sincerely,A Lurker on your site